What is a professional growth plan?

 Only one PGP may be completed each year.
 PGPs are completed between July 1 of one year and June 30 of the next.
 An educator holding a Washington State certificate must review the PGP for completion.
 PGPs for program completion are part of Washington State’s educator preparation programs.

 Clock hours from PGPs are eligible for use in salary advancement and may be used for certificate renewal.
 Clock hours from PGPs may also be used in the paraeducator certificate program.
 PGPs are equivalent to 25 clock hours.
 PGPs completed prior to June 30, 2018, are equivalent to 30 clock hours.

 - A teacher creates and implements student growth goals for her focused evaluation – and now receives clock hours for her work at no cost.

-- Two teachers, a principal, and a counselor at a rural school collaborate on a year long initiative to improve school climate.
+- Two teachers, a principal, and a counselor at a rural school collaborate on a year-long initiative to improve the school climate.
 They are hours from a major town, but with PGPs, these educators can acquire clock hours for activities right in their local school.

 - Complete the PGP template for certificate renewal – PESB form 1697 (document).

 - Attach evidence from your focused evaluation, PLC, project, or other learning experience.